 This collagen product is designed for all types of people, from those who just enjoy getting a little extra exercise on the weekends to serious athletes.

 This is a long list!

-- Collagen Peptides (Unflavored, Dark Chocolate & Blackberry, Vanilla, or Mixed Berry)
+- Vital Proteins Collagen Powder Supplement Hydrolyzed Peptides - Non-GMO, Dairy&Gluten Free Unflavored 10oz (Unflavored, Dark Chocolate & Blackberry, Vanilla, or Mixed Berry)

 - Marie Collagen

-- Stick Pack Sampler Box (includes samples of Collagen Peptides, Marine Collagen, Beef Bone Broth Collagen, Strawberry Lemon Beauty Collagen, and Lavender-Lemon Beauty Collagen)
+- Vital Proteins Stick Pack Sampler Box (includes samples of Collagen Peptides, Marine Collagen, Beef Bone Broth Collagen, Strawberry Lemon Beauty Collagen, and Lavender-Lemon Beauty Collagen)

-- Collagen Beauty Water(Melon Mint and Cucumber Aloe)
+- Collagen Beauty Water, Melon Mint, Stick Packs, 13g (Box of 14)(Melon Mint and Cucumber Aloe)

-- Collagen Whey Protein (Banana Cinnamon, Dark Chocolate, and Vanilla Coconut)
+- Vital Proteins Pasture-Raised, Grass-Fed Collagen Whey, Advanced Protein Utilization Formula (Vanilla Coconut), 20 oz Canister (Banana Cinnamon, Dark Chocolate, and Vanilla Coconut)

 - Collagen Veggie Blend

 - Collagen Creamer (Gingerbread) made with coconut milk